Ladies and Gentlemen We Are Floating in Space

-Ladies and Gentlemen We Are Floating in Space is the third studio album by English space rock band Spiritualized, released on 16 June 1997.
-The album features guest appearances from the Balanescu Quartet, The London Community Gospel Choir and Dr. John.
+Ladies and Gentlemen We Are Floating in Space (stylised in sentence case) is the third studio album by English space rock band Spiritualized, released on 16 June 1997.
+The album features guest appearances from the Balanescu Quartet, the London Community Gospel Choir and Dr. John.

 Background

 The album's title is from the philosophical novel Sophie's World by Jostein Gaarder, the context being:

 The album itself was recorded shortly after the break-up of Spiritualized's Jason Pierce and Kate Radley, the band's keyboard player.
 Radley had secretly married Richard Ashcroft of The Verve in 1995.
 Pierce, however, maintains that much of the album, including "Broken Heart" and "Cool Waves", had been written before the breakup.
-"If you write a song like [Broken Heart], you have to make it feel like what it's like to have a broken heart," he said.
+"If you write a song like ['Broken Heart'], you have to make it feel like what it's like to have a broken heart," he said.
 "That's what making albums is all about.
 Otherwise it's just field recordings."

 Original pressings had a version of the title track that incorporated the lyrics and melody of Elvis Presley's "Can't Help Falling in Love."
 The Presley estate initially objected to this, and a remixed version appeared on the commercial release, with new lyrics.
 However, Spiritualized continue to use both sets of lyrics in live performances.
-By 2009, they were allowed to use the version with the Presley lyrics on the reissued edition of the album, with the proviso that the song be titled "Ladies and Gentlemen We Are Floating in Space (I Can't Help Falling in Love)."
+By 2009, they were allowed to use the version with the Presley lyrics on the reissued edition of the album, with the proviso that Presley's song would be included in the title with parentheses.
+Further reissues have since reverted the retitling.

 Album closer "Cop Shoot Cop..." is named after the New York industrial rock band Cop Shoot Cop, and it references lyrics from John Prine's "Sam Stone", incorporating variations on a key line from that song's chorus.